md5sam/Falcon2Fastg/README.md

 ### Contigs visualization

 Falcon2Fastg can also be used to visualize the contigs produced by FALCON, and overlaps between them.
 The contig graph is created in ``contigs.fastg``.
 By default, Falcon2Fastg will output this file.
-You can request that it outputs only the reads graph using the ``--only-output=reads`` parameter.
+You can choose that it outputs only the reads graph using the ``--only-output=reads`` parameter.

 To test this visualization mode, we assembled Drosophila melanogaster reads available at